Chicago Product Liability Attorney

 - Ban on Drop-Side Cribs: June 2011.
 Effective June 28, 2011, the sale, resale, manufacturing or distribution of drop-side cribs will be banned.
 Drop-side cribs will be prohibited at motels, hotels and childcare facilities effective December 2012.

-The skilled Chicago product liability attorneys at Ankin Law Offices represent a number of clients in connection with product liability and personal injury lawsuits stemming from defective or dangerous products.
+The skilled Chicago product liability attorneys at Ankin Law represent a number of clients in connection with product liability and personal injury lawsuits stemming from defective or dangerous products.
 If you have been injured by an unsafe product, contact us to discuss how we can help you protect your legal rights through a product liability lawsuit.